+In 2022, we reaffirmed our mission statement and continued to focus on our employees' collective imagination, talent, and innovation with our Company's objectives.
 At Everi, we are guided by our values of collaboration, integrity, inclusion, excellence, and fun.
 We (i) Harness the power of collaboration; (ii) Act with integrity; (iii) Value Everi-One; (iv) Exceed expectations and be bold.
-When we deliver on these values consistently, we H.A.V.E. (v) Fun.
+When we deliver on these values consistently, we H.A.V.E. (v) Fun!
 We live these values by investing in programs and implementing standards to promote ethical business conduct, diversity, sustainability, giving and volunteerism, and responsible gaming.
 These programs support our long-term business success while also empowering our team members.

-Inspired by Author Simon Sinek's concept of the Golden Circle and the importance of identifying the "WHY" behind your business, Everi has established a company "WHY" Statement.
-As part of our continued growth and our desire to define and share our Company "WHY" statement more broadly, we launched a new Company "WHY" in 2021 that put our employees and their success front and center:
+Inspired by Author Simon Sinek's concept of the Golden Circle and the importance of identifying the "WHY" behind your business, Everi has established a company "WHY" statement.
+As part of our continued growth and our desire to define and share our Company "WHY" statement more broadly, we apply the Company "WHY" that put our employees and their success front and center:

-Elevate the Success of Everi Employee Everi Customer Everi Day!
+Elevate the Success of:

+- Everi Employee

+- Everi Customer

+- Everi Day!